angular/angular/guides/schematics.md

 - Add Prebuilt or Setup Custom Theme
 - Add Roboto fonts to your index.html
 - Apply simple CSS reset to body
+- Install and load `hammerjs` for gestures in your project.

 ## Generator Schematics
 In addition to the install schematic, Angular Material has three schematics it comes packaged with: